Multimedia Test System

 Installation of mongoDB for Windows

 • Download the MongoDB installer file from https://www.mongodb.com/download-center/community.
-The current version is 5.0.9 and the package type is msi.
+Makes sure to choose version 5 to be consistent with the labs and the package type is msi.

 • Find the downloaded .msi file in your Download folder.
 Double click the file and follow the prompts to install Mongo.
 Choose Complete as Setup Type:

-• Create data and log folder, e.g., c:\MongoDB\Server\5.0\data and c:\MongoDB\Server\5.0\log and then choose Run MongoDB as Service and Run service as Network Service user.
+• Create data and log folder as c:\MongoDB\Server\5.0\data and c:\MongoDB\Server\5.0\log (see the photo below) and then choose Run MongoDB as Service and Run service as Network Service user.
 Specify custom directories for data and logs (see below):

-• You may choose to install MongoDB compass, a GUI client for access MongoDB server.
+• You may select to install MongoDB compass (see the photo below), a GUI client for access MongoDB server.

-• Start the mongodb daemon : Restart your computer, or go to Start, type services, and then open Services app.
+• Check the MongoDB daemon: Check if MongoDB server is running: go to Start, type services, and then open Services app.
 There you should see MongoDB Server is running.
 Otherwise, start it manually there.

-• Create a path to MongoDB installation folder, which is by default at c:\programs files\MongoDB.
+• Create a path to MongoDB installation folder.
 In the Windows Search box, type in “env”, and choose “Edit the system environment variables”.
 Then press Environment Variables button .

 • Find Path in System Variables, and then press Edit button: